OpenSILEX/phis-docs-community/docs/experimental-organization.md

 This list comes handy when declaring the species a scientific object belongs to.
 Instead of using free text when specifing a species, we choose between the available species URI.
 This procedure prevents the use of various names for the same entity, e.g. *triticum aestivum* and *bread wheat*.

-There is only a handful of proposed species in the current ontology : do not hesitate to contact OpenSILEX development team to add species that cannot be found in the list in order to make it evolve.
+There is only a handful of proposed species in the current ontology: do not hesitate to contact OpenSILEX development team to add species that cannot be found in the list in order to make it evolve.

 ## Variables